-• Main species: Indo-Pacific sailfish and swordfish account for around two thirds of total catches of billfish species in recent years; followed by black marlin, blue marlin and striped marlin (Fig. 1d).
+• Main species: Swordfish and Indo-Pacific sailfish account for around two thirds of total catches of billfish species in recent years, followed by black marlin, blue marlin and striped marlin (Fig. 1d).

-The importance of some billfish species - in terms of share of total catches of billfish - has changed over time (Fig. 1c), mostly as a result of changes to the number of longline vessels active in the Indian Ocean.
-Catches of swordfish in particular increased during the 1990s as a result of changes in targeting by Taiwan, China, and the arrival of European longline fleets, increasing the swordfish share of total billfishes catch from 20-30% in the early 1990s to as much as 50% by the early-2000s.
-Catches of swordfish over the last decade have since declined back to around a third of total billfish catches, largely as a result of declines in the number of longline vessels operated by Taiwan, China.
-However in recent years the catches of swordfish have shown an increasing trend, which may be partly due to improvements in the estimation of catch-by-species reported by Taiwan, China.
+The importance of individual species of billfish - as a proportion of the total catches of billfish - has changed over time, mostly as a result of changes to the number of longline vessels active in the Indian Ocean (Fig. 1c).
+Catches of swordfish in particular increased during the 1990s as a result of changes in targeting by Taiwan, China, and the arrival of European longline fleets, increasing the swordfish share of total billfishes catch from 20-30% in the early 1990s to around 50% by the early-2000s.
+By the late-2000s catches of swordfish declined to around a third of total billfish catches, largely as a result of the decline in the number of longline vessels operated by Taiwan, China.
+However since 2012 catches of swordfish have shown an increasing trend, which may be partly due to improvements in the estimation of catch-by-species reported by Taiwan, China.

-Relatively large catches of marlins have also been recorded since 2012 from increased activities by longliners in waters of the western central and northwest Indian Ocean as a consequence of improvements in security in the area off Somalia.
+Relatively large catches of marlins have also been recorded since 2012 - possibly from a combination of improvements in reporting as well as increased activities by longliners in waters of the western central and northwest Indian Ocean as a consequence of improvements in security in the area off Somalia.

-• Main fisheries: Up to the early-1980s longline vessels accounted for over 90% of the total billfish (largely as non-targeted catch); in the last 20 years the proportion has fallen to between 50% to 70% as billfish catches from offshore gillnet fisheries have become increasingly important for a number of fleets, such as I.R.
+• Main fisheries: Up to the early-1980s longline vessels accounted for over 90% of the total billfish (largely as nontargeted catch); in the last 20 years the proportion has fallen to between 50% to 70% as billfish catches from offshore gillnet fisheries have become increasingly important for a number of fleets, such as I.R.
 Iran and Sri Lanka (Fig. 2b-c).

 In addition the number of longline vessels has also declined in recent years in response to the threat of Somali piracy in the western tropical Indian Ocean.
-Nevertheless, billfish catches are still dominated by a small number of longline fleets - namely Taiwan, China and European fleets3 - that now appear to be resuming fishing activities in their main fishing grounds.
+Nevertheless, billfish catches are still dominated by a small number of longline fleets - namely Taiwan, China and European fleets - that now appear to be resuming fishing activities in their main fishing grounds.